GregUtas/robust-services-core/docs/RSC-Executables.md

 _.exe_ requires (VS2022, although earlier versions may also work).

 Download an executable to the [_src_](/src) directory or one below it.
-This will allow the executable to locate its [configuration file](/input/element.config.txt).
-When RSC starts, it notes the path from which it was launched and searches for _rsc/_ upwards on that path.
-The configuration file must then appear as _.../rsc/input/element.config.txt_.
+This allows RSC to locate its
+[configuration file](/input/element.config.txt).
+When it starts, RSC searches upward on the path to its executable to find the directory _\<dir>_, the directory immediately above _src_.
+The configuration file must then appear as _.../\<dir>/input/element.config.txt_.
 If it isn't found, a warning appears on the console and default values are used for all configuration parameters.

 A release build disables a number of optimizations so that it can actually be debugged.
 It runs about 3&#189; times as fast as a debug